EMT/wildtime-api/app/config/activities.md

 Thread the stem of another daisy through the slit.
 Then repeat the process with subsequent daisies.
 When you think your daisy chain is long enough, thread the stem of the last daisy through a small slit at the top of the first stem.

+From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>

+Thanks to WikiHow for this activity.

 ### Look Under A Rock
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/look-under-a-rock.svg